jeeeeer/xcon/README.md

-# xcon-
+# xcon
-Extensible RCON (remote gameserver console) API
+Xtensible rCON (remote gameserver console) API - designed to be easily extended to allow support for more games to be added.